What constipation ICD codes can I use?

 - K59.09 - Other constipation

-This ICD-10 code is meant to be used on a patient confirmed to have a type of constipation that doesn’t have a specific ICD-10 code.
-If you have a patient with something like chronic constipation or chronic constipation with overflow, or something like constipation due to spasms of the colon, you can use this ICD-10 code.
+This ICD-10 code is meant to be used on a patient confirmed to have a type of constipation that doesn't have a specific ICD-10 code.
+If you have a patient with chronic constipation, chronic constipation with overflow, or constipation due to colon spasms, you can use this ICD-10 code.

 Are these constipation ICD codes billable?